Primary Navigation Mobile

 The quality of the captured footage will also vary, depending on your phone and the capabilities of its camera, and you may find its performance lacking – especially when it comes to more challenging conditions, such as recording in the dark or rain.
 You might have to experiment a bit, and see what the footage looks like, to know whether it’s a viable option for you.

 Using a phone with dash cam apps can also be more fiddly and complicated than a standalone dash cam, which could get annoying if you’re using it regularly.
-Additionally, some phones may struggle, in terms of battery life and heat, when tasked with recording video for extended periods.
+Additionally, some phones may struggle for battery life and/or generate a lot of heat when tasked with recording video for extended periods.

 Furthermore, you often won’t benefit from many of the features offered by conventional dash cams, such as dual-camera functionality, for recording behind the car as well as in front of it, and options such as parking modes.